-The goats especially enjoy jumping on the backs of yoga participants to help them ease into positions.
+Yoga participants partner with the goats who very enjoy jumping on the backs and help them ease into positions.

 Entrepreneurs: Kressa Peterson

 Shower TogaClean up your act in the Shower Toga.
-This innovative product allows you to shower in public after dirty or sweaty outdoor activities.
-Simply step into the Shower Toga and place it around your waist (for men) or armpits (for women).
+After sweaty or dirty outdoor activities you can shower in public by using this innovative product.
+Men can use the Shower Toga by simply place it around their waist or armpits for women.
 Tighten the drawstrings and disrobe.
-The smart pockets allow you to discretely wash all areas of your body.
-Dry off using the same method you cleansed with and put on fresh clothes.
-The Shower Toga also doubles as a bag for your dirty gear.
+You can discretely wash all areas of your body through the smart pockets.
+The same method you cleansed with you can dry off and put on fresh clothes.
+Also, you can easily transform the Shower Toga as a bag for your dirty gear.

 Made of high-quality nylon fabric with an innovative design.
 Just slip it on and reach through the secret opening on the side to remove all your dirty clothes with ease.

 CurlMix is a health and beauty supply company from Chicago, IL, that makes products specifically designed for curly hair.
 A gel made from flaxseed oils is their primary product.